KateWilkinson/camping-app/readme.md

 -------

 * Ruby on Rails web application framework
+    Rails chosen as ActiveRecord allows easy interaction with psql databases - our application has a number of models (sites,      vendors) which needed to interact with each other
 * ActiveRecord (database query interface) with PostgreSQL database
 * Javascript
 * jQuery